The cast of Ni no Kuni. Be wary of spoilers.

 - Dynamic Entry: They could have just gone through the backdoor from the Fairy Mother's entrance, but instead he opts to get shot out of a cannon straight into her mouth.

-- Exposition Fairy: He's your source of info, no matter how much Oliver annoys him for his lack of knowledge.
+- Exposition Fairy: He's your source of info, no matter how much Oliver annoys him with his lack of knowledge.

-- Funetik Aksent : It's strong enough the subtitles transcribe it more or less directly in text, with "Your" as "Youer" and "Our" as "Ouer", as well as other words.
+- Funetik Aksent : His Welsh accent is strong enough that the subtitles transcribe it more or less directly in text, with "Your" as "Youer" and "Our" as "Ouer", as well as other words.

 - Gosh Dang It to Heck!: He says "flipping" a lot, along with "heck" and "knickers".

 - Motor Mouth: Probably a weird case in the English version of the game, but he talks a little bit too fast.
-No wonder why Oliver is confused many times.
+No wonder why Oliver is often confused.

-- Pintsized Powerhouse: Though he doesn't fight alongside you (in the PS3 version), he did throw a boss' shield bigger than he is ten times over.
+- Pintsized Powerhouse: Though he doesn't fight alongside you (in the PS3 version), he does throw a boss' shield ten times bigger than he is.

 - Royals Who Actually Do Something: If his title is more than a comedic affectation.

 - Verbal Tic: He tends to say "Tidy!" when a problem's been solved.
 He also speaks with an incredibly Welsh accent and mannerisms.

 Esther (マル Maru)